 Research Seminar.
 In the research seminar (numbered ENGL 43xxx) students complete an original and substantial research project.
-With the approval of the Director of Undergraduate Studies and the instructor, students may take a graduate course in place of the research seminar.
 The research seminar does not fulfill a distribution requirement.
 Students who are admitted to the Honors Concentration complete an honors thesis in place of the research seminar.

 If you have questions about the requirements, contact the Director of Undergraduate Studies.